Network-Direction/chatbot/docs/configuration.md

 * The port the web server runs on.
 Set to 8080 by default
 webhook_secret
 * The secret (password) that must be set on webhook messages
+flask_debug
+* Enables debug mode
+* This applies to Flask, as well as to SQL (log the query strings sent to the SQL server) db_server
+* The name or IP address of the database server db_name
+* The name of the database

 &nbsp;<br>
 ### Graph